gtscio/.github/profile/README.md

 ## Schemas

-The object schemas for the data types in the various packages are available at [https://schema.gtsc.io](https://schema.gtsc.io)
+The JSON and JSON-LD schemas for the data types in the various packages are available at [https://schema.twindev.org](https://schema.twindev.org)